dbe5007/ACIResources/fmriprep/README.md

 The script ```createPBSScriptfmriprep.sh``` will create PBS scripts to run the default pipeline.
 Simply change the file paths to correspond with the data directories location of the fmriprep module.
 Include ```--help``` to see additional options for that script.

+### Reading the Output

+fmriprep will take around 8 hours to complete the complete pipeline.
+This time will also depend on the processing resources allocated to the job.
+Upon completion, navigate to the output directory you specified in the ```fmriprep``` command.
+There will be 2 new folders, an fmriprep folder and a freesurfer folder.
+The freesurfer folder will contain all files relating to freesurfer’s processing of the anatomical image.
+The fmriprep folder will contain all files (and output) related to functional data processing and registration to the T1 structure and standard space (if specified).
+There will also be a report of the processing steps and results in the form of an .html file, which can be opened in any browser.
+This will be the first round of QA to check for registration, signal dropout, and data quality metrics (e.g. motion).
+Within each folder (anat, func) you will find the newly processed data to use in your processing program of choice.

 ### Optional Flags